microsoft/greenlands/Docs/AgentToolkit/Getting-Started.md

 $ poetry shell
 ```

-However, it is strongly recommended that you set up the Poetry integration with your IDE
-PyCharm CE is the recommended one, but it is also possible to do with VSCode, refer to your IDE documentation regarding how to do this.
+However, it is strongly recommended that you set up the Poetry integration with your IDE, refer to your IDE documentation for how to do this.

 Note: in case poetry does not create an environment with your desired python version, you can change it using:

 ```bash
 poetry env use <your python version>
 ```